johnfactotum/foliate/README.md

 For text-to-speech support, install `espeak-ng`, or `festival`, and packages for the individual voices.

-To enable spellchecking for notes, `gspell` (`gir1.2-gspell-1` for Debian based distributions) is requried.
+To enable spellchecking for notes, `gspell` (`gir1.2-gspell-1` for Debian based distributions) is required.

 `libhandy` (`gir1.2-handy-0.0`) is recommended to make the interface work better on larger as well as smaller screens.